 For prices please contact email@example.com.

-Bulk packages are available if more than one person in your organisation would like to sign up to the scheme.
+Bulk packages are available if more than two people in your organisation sign up to the scheme.
 You may have a board, department or a group of colleagues who would benefit from signing up.

 If you would like to cancel, you must give at least 48hrs notice before your first mentoring session.
 Refunds will not be provided part way through the mentoring relationship.
 If you are experiencing any problems during your mentoring relationship, please contact Disability Connect.